 If you live in a cooler climate, you may have no choice but to start the seeds ahead of time in small pots.
 If this is the case, choose peat pots or other biodegradable pots that can be planted directly in the ground.
 If you don't have to remove the cantaloupe seedlings to transplant them, they will have a much higher success rate.

-Start by filling the peat pots with good garden soil.
+Start by filling the peat pots with good garden soil or top soil.
 Press a cantaloupe seed about 1/2 inch into the soil and cover with more dirt.
 Water the seeds in well and keep moist by watering every couple of days.
 Place the pots in a warm indoor spot that gets as much sun as possible.
 Go ahead and plant the seeds about 4 weeks before it will be warm enough to transplant them into your garden.

 To make your soil warm up quicker, you can cover the area where you want to grow cantaloupes with black plastic.
 This will absorb heat and cause the soil to warm faster.